tsahara/r7rs/content/basic.md

 (case-lambda \arbno{(\meta{formals} \meta{tail body})})
 \end{grammar}

-\item If one of the following expressions is in a tail context, then the subexpressions shown as \meta{tail expression} are in a tail context.
+- If one of the following expressions is in a tail context, then the subexpressions shown as \meta{tail expression} are in a tail context.
 These were derived from rules in the grammar given in chapter 7 by replacing some occurrences of \meta{body}